 Junior High Curriculum

-Our emphasis is on challenging the enthusiastic learner and supporting the reluctant learner and helping each student to see their inner potential.
+Our emphasis is on challenging the enthusiastic learner, supporting the reluctant learner and helping each student to see their inner potential.

 All students take six core subjects per year:

 Religion, Language Arts, Social Studies, Mathematics, Science and Spanish.
-The core subjects are supplemented with Art, Music, Physical Education and Technology.
-Sixth graders experience a week of environmental learning at Nature’s Classroom at the Sargent Center.
+The core subjects are supplemented with Art, Music, Physical Education, Library and Technology.
+Sixth graders experience a week of environmental learning with Nature’s Classroom.

 The junior high builds a solid foundation in academics for the adolescent by addressing the increased need for organization, personal responsibility and study skills.